blessed0000

 Activity

 Sorry to read about your current diagnosis.
 I read that you had or are having some insomnia.
 I was given a bunch of dexamethasone (cortisone) as pre-meds prior to treatment back in 2012 and I was finally put on lorazepam.
 I hope you get some relief from it.
 Keep a positive attitude and it will get where you need tho be.
-Hugs and prayers
+Hugs and prayers0February 2017

 Hello blessed0000 and welcome to WhatNext.com!!